-- 1. An employee who works in administration, or is exempt from overtime policies and procedures as determined by FLSA, is eligible for personal hours based on the chart on page 3-3. - 2.
-Personal hours may be used to attend to personal needs, and may be approved in advance by the appropriate supervisor.

-3. Personal hours may not be carried over to the next year.
-Playert County Chariffo Office Human Decourage Bules and Degulations Manual Charter 2
+- An employee who works in administration, or is exempt from overtime policies and procedures as determined by FLSA, is eligible for personal hours based on the chart below. - 2.
+Personal hours may be used to attend to personal needs, and may be approved in advance by the appropriate supervisor. - Personal hours may not be carried over to the next year.